 Dr. Lopeman earned her bachelors from NAU and her masters and doctorate from ASU.
 She is an expert trainer in Leadership Development, Consensus Building, and Participatory Action Planning.

-Mr. Adams, Group President of Great Western Bank is a 38 year banking professional managing offices in Tucson, Maricopa, Casa Grande, Eloy, Coolidge and Globe Arizona.
+Mr. Adams, Group President of First Interstate Bank is a 38 year banking professional managing offices in Tucson, Maricopa, Casa Grande, Eloy, Coolidge and Globe Arizona.
 The bulk of his experience is in lending working with family owned, middle market businesses with revenues of $250MM and below and focusing on commercial, manufacturing, investment and owner occupied real estate investment, construction and agricultural lending activities.
 Mr. Adams also spent 8 years of his career on the information technology side of banking managing line units devoted to Treasury Management sales activities and acquisitions over 19 states.
 Today, he manages commercial bankers focusing on commercial, industrial, manufacturing, agricultural, real estate construction (owner occupied, investment & subdivision) lending and deposit activities throughout the State.
 Mr. Adams is a native of California and a graduate from the University of Oregon.
 He and his wife Krystal and their three kids reside in Tucson.

 SVP Strategy & Corporate Dev